U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Experiments

-\textbf{Comparisons with End-to-End Detectors.} We evaluate the proposed U-DECN on DUO~\cite{duo} benchmark and compare it with recent competitive object detectors, including DECO~\cite{deco}, DETR~\cite{detr}, Deformable DETR~\cite{deformabledetr}, DAB-DETR~\cite{dabdetr}, Conditional-DETR~\cite{conditionaldetr}, and DINO~\cite{dino}, whose backbones are ResNet-50~\cite{resnet}.
-Experimental results in terms of detection AP and GFLOPs/FPS are shown in \cref{tab:com_1scale,tab:com_4scale}, where the GFLOPs and FPS are measured on the input size of (1333, 800).
-In 1-scale comparisons \cref{tab:com_1scale}, our U-DECN achieves a significant performance improvement of 15.4-18.0 AP compared to the DECO based on the same convolutional encoder-decoder.
-The training convergence curves also validate the effectiveness of our methods in improving both convergence speed and performance, as in \cref{fig:u_decn_ap}.
-Meanwhile, our U-DECN obtains 61.4, 63.3, 64.0 AP at 50, 72, 100 epochs and are 2.9, 4.8, 5.5 AP better than DINO.
-Although U-DECN has a higher number of parameters and GFLOPs, it still has a similar running speed FPS.
-In 4-scale comparisons \cref{tab:com_4scale}, our 1-scale U-DECN achieves 64.0 AP and has similar performance compared to 4-scale Deformable DETR (64.0 AP) and DINO (63.5 AP).
+We evaluate the proposed U-DECN on DUO~\cite{duo} and RUOD~\cite{ruod} benchmark and compare it with recent competitive object detectors, including DECO~\cite{deco}, DETR~\cite{detr}, Deformable DETR~\cite{deformabledetr}, DAB-DETR~\cite{dabdetr}, Conditional-DETR~\cite{conditionaldetr}, and DINO~\cite{dino}, whose backbones are ResNet-50~\cite{resnet}.
+Experimental results in terms of detection APs and GFLOPs/FPS are shown in Tables \ref{tab:com_duo}, \ref{tab:com_ruod} and \ref{tab:com_orin}, where the GFLOPs and FPS are measured on the input size of (1333, 800).
+In Tables \ref{tab:com_duo} and \ref{tab:com_ruod}, our U-DECN achieves a significant performance improvement compared to the DECO based on the same convolutional encoder-decoder architecture.
+Compared to DECO, which is also a ConvNet architecture, the training convergence curves also validate the effectiveness of our methods in improving both the convergence speed and the performance of DECO, as shown in Fig. \ref{fig:u_decn_ap}.
+In Table \ref{tab:com_orin}, our U-DECN achieves 64.0 AP and has similar performance compared to Deformable DETR (64.0 AP) and DINO (63.5 AP).
 We deploy detection models on the NVIDIA AGX Orin by TensorRT FP16.
 Compared to DINO and Deformable DETR, U-DECN significantly improves the speed by 5 times (21 FPS \textit{vs} 4 FPS), which meets the real-time requirements for deployment on underwater vehicle platforms.
+Under similar performance conditions, our U-DECN has a smaller GFLOPs and larger FPS than Deformable DETR and DINO, despite having a larger number of parameters.
+In conclusion, our method exhibits exemplary running efficiency and convergence speed, underscoring its profound potential for real-world underwater applications.